Accessibility

 Is there captioning?

-All live panel discussions via Zoom will also have the captions available via Stream Text accessible by opening this Stream Text link into the browser on your personal devices (phone, tablet, computer) or by scanning the QR code below.
+CART live-captions will also be available via Stream Text, link to come.
 NOTE: Stream text will only appear while the live-panel takes place, at the scheduled event times.

 Is there ASL interpretation?